 - Tuberculosis screening - either with a tuberculin skin test (needle into the skin of the left forearm, and measured two days later) or a blood test

-- Covid vaccination (age 5y+, also with boosters age 16y+) and 3 sets of vaccines (~3-4 needles in each set) over 4 months.
+- Covid vaccination (age 5y+) and 3 sets of vaccines (~3-4 needles in each set) over 4 months.
 Children 0-9 years will need 4 sets of vaccines over 10 months.

 Have the results been checked?
 Have abnormal results been treated?
-The screening and follow up of results will take at least 2 visits.
+Does the client understand their results?
+Health screening and follow up of results will take at least two visits.

 Has my client completed catch-up Immunisation?